Anticipate Rashes, Bumps, and Spots

 Eczema or Atopic Dermatitis

 Eczema, also known as atopic dermatitis, is a pruritic (itchy) rash that occurs in response to a specific exposure or allergy.
 It is generally seen in children over 3 months of age and appears most commonly on the scalp, face, trunk, extremities (elbows and knees), and even in the diaper area.
-Treatment is focused on avoiding the trigger and then allowing the skin to "heal."
+Infant atopic dermatitis treatment is focused on avoiding the trigger and then allowing the skin to "heal."
 This may include using moisturizers and even topical steroids.

 Newborn's Dry Skin